Sofiia Holichenko: 2024–25 season

 Returning to the senior level, Holichenko/Darenskyi placed seventh at the 2024 CS Warsaw Cup.
 The pair then went on to compete at the 2025 European Championships in Tallinn, Estonia, where they placed eleventh.
 They subsequently won the bronze medal at the Road to 26 Trophy in Milan, Italy, a test event for the 2026 Winter Olympics.

 They then represented Ukraine at the 2025 World Junior Championships, winning the silver medal.
 The team attributed their attendance at the junior championship to a desire to secure berths for Ukrainian pairs on the following season's junior circuit.
 “Well, we’re glad that we won this medal, but it was not our main target,” Darenskyi said.
 “Our main target was to secure the spots for Ukraine and the World Championships in Boston, where we hope to qualify.
 We hoped for the triple flip to work here, but maybe in Boston it will work.”

 They closed the season by competing at the 2025 World Championships in Boston, Massachusetts, United States, where they finished in seventeenth place overall.

 In April, Holichenko/Darenskyi's training rink in Kherson was destroyed by a Russian missile.
 Three people were injured and one person was killed from the impact.

+2025–26 season

+Holichenko/Darenskyi opened their season with a sixth-place finish at the 2025 Lombardia Trophy.
+They then went on to finish fifth at the ISU Skate to Milano and twelfth at the 2025 CS Golden Spin of Zagreb.

+Going into the 2026 European Championships, Holichenko/Darenskyi each dealt with injuries and losing their luggage at the airport upon arriving.
+Despite this, the pair still opted to compete at the event, finishing in sixteenth place.